Best No-Monthly-Fee Home Security Systems

 What We Don’t Like

 There’s not a whole lot to installing an Arlo home security system, since it’s really just two different pieces of equipment.
 You’ll download the app, plug the keypad base station into the wall, and stick up your sensors.
 That’s really it.
-When I tested this system, it took me about 10 minutes to have everything up and running, and I wasn’t rushing at all.
+When we tested this system, it took about 10 minutes to have everything up and running, and we weren’t rushing at all.

 >> Read About: Arlo Video Doorbell Review

 If you’re looping cameras into your system, though, that can take a little more work, depending on where you want to place them.
-I recommend checking out my guide to installing security cameras for a little more information on how to do that safely and effectively.
+We recommend checking out our guide to installing security cameras for a little more information on how to do that safely and effectively.

 Self-Monitoring With Arlo

 Arlo’s security system is really designed to be coupled with a monitoring plan (or at least a subscription to activate all of the features) but there are customers out there who choose to forgo that monthly cost and self-monitor their system using Arlo’s app.
-Given the price of everything — more on that in just a bit — it might not be for every budget, especially if you’re looking to save.
+Given the price of everything it might not be for every budget, especially if you’re looking to save.

-That said, this is some of the highest-quality equipment on the market today, so you know that the system you’re monitoring is going to be top-notch.
+That said, this is some of the highest-quality equipment on the market today.
+The cameras are on the same levels as the Google Nest Cams we reviewed, which says a lot because they are some of our favorite security cameras.
+So with Arlo, you know that the system you’re monitoring is going to be top-notch.
 It’s really a balancing act of how you want to budget with Arlo.

 Is It Safe to Self-Monitor a Security System?

-This is a question I’m asked a lot.
+This is a question we’re asked a lot.
 Really, it comes down to what you’re comfortable with and what you’re willing to spend on your security.
-It’s true that professional monitoring costs can add up — $20 – $40 per month or more isn’t cheap — but if you can afford it, the sense of security you’ll feel might be worth it.
+It’s true that professional monitoring costs can add up — $20 to $40 per month or more isn’t cheap — but if you can afford it, the sense of security you’ll feel might be worth it.

 That said, if you decide to go bare bones and forgo any type of monthly subscription to the service you’re using, you need to realize that you’re likely going to miss out on some pretty important security features that your system is capable of.
-We can argue the merits of this business model all day long, but the long and short of it is that’s the way the industry is currently, and to get the most out of your system, you’re probably going to be on the hook for some type of subscription fee.
+To get the most out of your system, you’re probably going to be on the hook for some type of subscription fee.

 So, is it safe to self-monitor?
 Sure.
 Is it as safe as having your system professionally monitored?
 No, probably not.
 It’s definitely better than nothing, though, and it’s absolutely a good starting point if you’re looking to protect your family and your property more than you currently are.